 The speaker discussed the difference between two generations which are taking over the market: Millennials and Generation Z. The former is digital first while the latter is digital only.
 Millennials still remember the pre-Information Age and so were able to witness the first of the many digital transformations coming.
 Gen Z, on the other hand, was born in the digital age.

 Both have similar expectations; they expect products and services to be faster and better.
 They expect these innovations to be rapidly progressing.
 And lastly, technology must be human-centered and easy to use.
 Companies need to always keep this in mind.

 Nokia, for example, was the undisputed king of mobile phones back in 2003.
-Now, their presence is quite small compared to Apple.
+This year, their presence is quite small as opposed to Apple.
 Nokia had been complacent, offering products with little in the way of technological innovation.
 They weren’t able to meet these expectations.

 They’ve grown stagnant during their prime days.